 Moondog's Farm – Dan Schuler & Shelly Bowerman grow subsistence food crops & certified organic seed on the Mohawk River in Mabel, Oregon.

 Myrtle Creek Farm – Del Blanchard grows certified organic grains, beans, and specialty food crops on his farm in Myrtle Creek, Oregon.

 Oregon Country Farm – Serah Mead & Gabe Woytek worked together with Sarah & Rod Fielder, growing filberts, cider apples, & some seeds, in Brownsville, Oregon.

 Organic Redneck – Brothers Jack & Sam Richardson grow certified organic blueberries, vegetables, & more on their farm near Leaburg, Oregon.

-Pitchfork & Crow – Carri Heisler & Jeff Bramlett farm 15 acres of certified organic veggies, apples, & more for CSA markets in Lebanon, Oregon.
+Pitchfork & Crow – Carri Heisler & Jeff Bramlett farm 15 acres of certified organic veggies, apples, & more for markets in Lebanon, Oregon.

 Praying Mantis Farm – Jim Bronec farms near Canby, Oregon, where he specializes in certified organic winter squash for processing & clover seed.

 Seven Seeds Farm – Don Tipping produces certified organic seed primarily for Siskiyou Seeds in Williams,Oregon.